M1nJun/CampusSafetyApp/README.md

   3. Refresh Token expires → User must re-login.

 ### **Automated Email Verification**
+Only active members of Lawrence University have an active lawrence.edu email account.
+To verify affiliation with the university, users must sign up using their <PersonalAddress>@lawrence.edu email.
 - A **6-digit verification code** is generated at sign-up.
 - The code is **valid for 15 minutes** and sent via **JavaMailSender**.
 - Users enter the code to activate their account.